winston86zhu/haas-ewmba/midterm.md

 3. Expertise
   * **groupthink**: the tendency of group members to conform, resulting in a narrow view of the problem.
 Teams that allow diverse input and decentralization `avoid "groupthink"` and leverage the true wisdom of the crowd.

+### Challenges of Teams:
+Teams can face challenges like **excessive cohesion**, which can lead to conformity and groupthink, suppressing dissent and reducing decision quality.

+**Encouraging Cohesiveness**: Team cohesiveness can be encouraged by making the group smaller, aligning on group goals, spending more time together, increasing the status of group membership, stimulating competition with other groups, and rewarding the group as a whole.

+### How Google Sold Its Engineers on Management

+Key Takeaways:
+* Google’s engineers were initially skeptical about the value of managers.
+Project Oxygen used data to demonstrate that good management matters.
+* The project identified eight key behaviors of effective managers and helped integrate these behaviors into Google’s culture.

+Key Concepts:

+* Data-Driven Management: Google used data analysis to prove that management improves employee satisfaction, productivity, and retention.
+* Key Managerial Behaviors: Effective managers are good coaches, empower their teams, communicate well, and support career development.

+Example:
+Google discovered that employees with high-scoring managers reported higher satisfaction with innovation and career development.
+For instance, employees appreciated managers who provided stretch assignments to foster growth.